Clarification of Biblical Teachings

 What does the Bible say about homosexuality?

 The Bible is clear that homosexuality is a sin.
-The Bible lists many sins included but not limited to anger, rage, lust, murder, stealing, using the Lord’s name in vain, etc. In that way homosexuality is a sin like the other sins.
-However, what makes the homosexuality issue different in our current culture is the desire for people to call, what God calls sin, proper.
-In a sense the world is proclaiming God is wrong and that we know better and that we should redefine what God says.
-That is the bigger issue than simply the sin in itself.
+The Bible lists many sins, including but not limited to anger, rage, lust, murder, stealing, using the Lord’s name in vain, etc. In that way, homosexuality is a sin like the other sins.
+However, what makes the homosexuality issue different in our current culture is the desire for people to call what God calls sin proper.
+In a sense, the world proclaims that God is wrong, that we know better, and should redefine what God says.
+That is a more significant issue than simply the sin in itself.
 Imagine if we were to say stealing is proper and very acceptable.
 That would not make any sense.
-We have compassion for anyone who struggles with a same sex attraction.
-We believe surrendering to God and his guidance is the solution.
+We have compassion for anyone who struggles with same-sex attraction.
+We believe that surrendering to God and his guidance is the solution.
 God does not support marriage between people of the same gender.
 The Bible says that God created them male and female and that his desire is for a man and woman to come together in marriage as one flesh.
-As a result, Crossing Community Church elders have confirmed that our church pastors or building would not be used for performing a same gender marriage.
+As a result, Crossing Community Church elders have confirmed that our church pastors or building would not be used for performing a same-gender marriage.

 The Baptism of the Holy Spirit, becoming